 Skip to Content Accessibility Information

-Are you a Marylander who has recently lost your job as a federal employee or contractor?
-This website provides information on resources like unemployment insurance benefits, career guidance, and reemployment support.
+Are you a Marylander who has recently lost your job as a federal employee or contractor, or who is affected by the federal government shutdown?
+This website provides information on resources like unemployment insurance benefits, career guidance, reemployment support, and available loan programs.
 This information will be updated as additional details become available.

-Federal civilian employees who become unemployed due to no fault of their own can apply for Unemployment Compensation for Federal Employees (UCFE).
-For information on eligibility, how to apply, and more, see the page Maryland Unemployment Insurance Information for Federal Employees: FAQs.
+Federal civilian employees who become unemployed or are furloughed due to government shutdown (not working and not being paid), due to no fault of their own, can apply for Unemployment Compensation for Federal Employees (UCFE).
+For information on eligibility, how to apply, and more, see the page Maryland Unemployment Insurance Information for Federal Employees: FAQs and the unemployment insurance page for federal employees impacted by a furlough.

 Unemployment insurance for other workers impacted by federal actions

-Other workers impacted by federal actions—such as employees who worked for a private sector employer that contracted with the federal government and are now unemployed due to no fault of their own—may be eligible to apply for regular unemployment insurance.
-See the Regular Unemployment Insurance (UI) Overview flyer for information onhow to apply for the regular Maryland UI program.
+Other workers impacted by federal actions—such as employees who worked for a private sector employer that contracted with the federal government and are now unemployed (furloughed or laid off) due to no fault of their own—may be eligible to apply for regular unemployment insurance.
+See the Regular Unemployment Insurance (UI) Overview flyer for information on how to apply for the regular Maryland UI program.

 Worker support in finding a new job